Maxerclient/Maxer.github.io/index.md

 ## Welcome to the maxer client

-Dowload today for good luck forever
+Dowload today FOR A GOOD CLIENT